d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 ## Distributions and Parameters of Design Spaces

 As just discussed in :numref:`subsec_the-anynet-design-space`, parameters of a design space are hyperparameters of networks in that design space.
 Consider the problem of identifying good parameters in the AnyNet design space.
 We could try finding the *single best* parameter choice for a given amount of computation (e.g., FLOPs and compute time).
 If we allowed for even only *two* possible choices for each parameter, we would have to explore $2^{17} = 131072$ combinations to find the best solution.
-This is clearly infeasible due to its exorbitant cost.
+This is clearly infeasible because of its exorbitant cost.
 Even worse, we do not really learn anything from this exercise in terms of how one should design a network.
 Next time we add, say, an X-stage, or a shift operation, or similar, we would need to start from scratch.
 Even worse, due to the stochasticity in training (rounding, shuffling, bit errors), no two runs are likely to produce exactly the same results.
-A better strategy is to try to determine general guidelines of how the choices of parameters should be related.
+A better strategy would be to try to determine general guidelines of how the choices of parameters should be related.
 For instance, the bottleneck ratio, the number of channels, blocks, groups, or their change between layers should ideally be governed by a collection of simple rules.
 The approach in :citet:`radosavovic2019network` relies on the following four assumptions:

-1. We assume that general design principles actually exist, such that many networks satisfying these requirements should offer good performance.
-Consequently, identifying a *distribution* over networks can be a good strategy.
+1. We assume that general design principles actually exist, so that many networks satisfying these requirements should offer good performance.
+Consequently, identifying a *distribution* over networks can be a sensible strategy.
 In other words, we assume that there are many good needles in the haystack.
 1. We need not train networks to convergence before we can assess whether a network is good.
 Instead, it is sufficient to use the intermediate results as reliable guidance for final accuracy.
 Using (approximate) proxies to optimize an objective is referred to as multi-fidelity optimization :cite:`forrester2007multi`.
 Consequently, design optimization is carried out, based on the accuracy achieved after only a few passes through the dataset, reducing the cost significantly.
 1. Results obtained at a smaller scale (for smaller networks) generalize to larger ones.
 Consequently, optimization is carried out for networks that are structurally similar, but with a smaller number of blocks, fewer channels, etc. Only in the end will we need to verify that the so-found networks also offer good performance at scale.
-1. Aspects of the design can be approximately factorized such that it is possible to infer their effect on the quality of the outcome somewhat independently.
+1. Aspects of the design can be approximately factorized so that it is possible to infer their effect on the quality of the outcome somewhat independently.
 In other words, the optimization problem is moderately easy.

 These assumptions allow us to test many networks cheaply.
 In particular, we can *sample* uniformly from the space of configurations and evaluate their performance.
 Subsequently, we can evaluate the quality of the choice of parameters by reviewing the *distribution* of error/accuracy that can be achieved with said networks.
 Denote by $F(e)$ the cumulative distribution function (CDF) for errors committed by networks of a given design space, drawn using probability disribution $p$.
 That is,